5:033 Support Staff Grievance

 - Within fifteen (15) workdays after receiving the written decision at Step 2, the employee

-can request a grievance hearing before a panel of employees.
+can request a grievance hearing before a grievance panel of employees.

 - The employee must notify Human Resources in writing whether he/she wants a hearing

-- Alternatively, the employee may request a hearing under APSU Policy 1:010 (Cases Subject to UAPA), if applicable.
+- Alternatively, the employee may request a hearing under APSU Policy 1:007 Uniform Procedures for Cases Subject to the Uniform Administrative

-- If the employee requests a hearing before an employee panel, the President selects
+- If the employee requests a hearing before a grievance panel, the President selects

-the panel members, convenes the hearing and arranges for the grievance to be heard.
+the grievance panel members, convenes the hearing and arranges for the grievance to

-- The employee grievance panel may include non-exempt staff employees, exempt staff
+- The grievance panel may include non-exempt staff employees, exempt staff employees,

-- The panel members representing the unit where the employee works may not serve on
+- The grievance panel members representing the unit where the employee works may not

 - Every effort should be made to include minorities, i.e. ethnic minorities and women,